 In North America, the United States dominates the global atopic dermatitis treatment market due to the rise in healthcare affordability in the country, a rise in the knowledge and awareness amongst the people, and a rise in technological advancement in this region.
 However, Japan is expected to grow faster with a high CAGR in the atopic dermatitis drug market due to the rise in access and quality of healthcare, increased awareness about disease management, and rising healthcare expenditure in this region.

 The global atopic dermatitis treatment market is dominated by many companies offering generic drugs and selective pharma/biotech companies offering patented/commercial drugs for treating atopic dermatitis.
-The U.S. Food and Drug Administration (FDA) approved the interleukin antibody Dupixent (Dupilumab) for treating AD in 2017.
+The U.S. Food and Drug Administration (FDA) approved the interleukin antibody Dupixent (Dupilumab) for treating atopic dermatitis in 2017.
 This marked the arrival of interleukin biologics in this treatment landscape.
 Recently the FDA approved interleukins such as Tralokinumab-idrm (adbry) in 2021, and PMDA approved Mitchga (Nemolizumab) in 2022 for treating atopic dermatitis.
 Although generic products continue to capture significant atopic dermatitis treatment market share, the arrival of biologics and other targeted therapies indicate a paradigm shift in this therapeutic space through the forecast period.

 The emerging therapeutics developed for atopic dermatitis include Lebrikizumab, CM-310, Tapinarof, Roflumilast, Rocatinlimab, and many others.
 Launching these novel emerging drugs will shift the atopic dermatitis therapeutics paradigm soon.
 With more than 153 molecules in various stages of development, it is expected that new vendors are likely to enter the market with a novel mechanism of action and better safety and efficacy profiles compared to the existing patented commercial drugs for treating atopic dermatitis.